ianlucas/cs2-ss2-inventory-simulator/Readme.txt

 sw_ws
     Refreshes player inventory from the Inventory Simulator service and displays the configured URL.

-sw_spray
-    Applies the player's equipped graffiti spray at their current location.

 sw_wslogin
     Authenticates the player with Inventory Simulator and displays their login URL.